DLARlab/OptimizingGaitParams/README.md

 ### Hardware implementation

-Download the code from "hardware branch".
+Download the code from "hardware" branch.
 Connect a cable to your computer with the robot or download the entire folder on your robot computer.

 Assme you connect your robot with a cable, set the local IP address as 192.168.123.xxx.
 Then ping 192.168.123.161 to make sure your computer can communicate with robot.